Adoption and Guardianship for Children in Kinship Foster Care

 Pursuing Permanence for Children in Foster Care: Issues and Options for Establishing a Federal Guardianship Assistance Program in New York State

 Examines kinship care in New York and other states, as well as the history of subsidized guardianship and its fiscal impact, from University of North Carolina at Chapel Hill, School of Social Work (2010).

 States & Subsidized Guardianship Laws at a Glance

 Compares elements from all the subsidized guardianship programs around the country, from Children's Defense Fund (2004).

 State Plans, Policies and Laws for States Implementing Federal GAP

-Collected by The National Resource Center for Permanency and Family Connections at the Hunter College School of Social Work (2013) and updated by the ABA Center on Children and the Law 2020.
+Initially collected by The National Resource Center for Permanency and Family Connections at the Hunter College School of Social Work (2013) and updated by the ABA Center on Children and the Law 2020.

 Using Subsidized Guardianship to Improve Outcomes for Children: Key Questions to Consider

 Answers the question - what is subsidized guardianship - in addition to ten other key questions, from the Children's Defense Fund and Cornerstone Consulting Group (2004).